edgedb/edgedb/docs/guides/tutorials/graphql_apis_with_strawberry.rst

 GraphQL API without using the built-in extension and give the users restricted access to the database schema.
 Also, we'll implement HTTP basic authentication and demonstrate how you can write your own GraphQL validators and resolvers.
-This tutorial assumes you're already familiar with GraphQL terminologies like schema, query, mutation, resolver, validator, etc, and have used GraphQL with some other technology before.
+This tutorial assumes you're already familiar with GraphQL terms like schema, query, mutation, resolver, validator, etc, and have used GraphQL with some other technology before.

-We'll build the same movie organization system that you've seen in the Flask `tutorial <https://www.edgedb.com/docs/guides/tutorials/rest_apis_with_flask>`_ and expose the objects and relationships as a GraphQL API.
+We'll build the same movie organization system that we used in the Flask `tutorial <https://www.edgedb.com/docs/guides/tutorials/rest_apis_with_flask>`_ and expose the objects and relationships as a GraphQL API.
 Using the GraphQL interface, you'll be able to fetch, create, update, and delete movie and actor